makerfx/mwc-ghostbusters/parts.md

 ## Misc Parts
 - XBOX ONE USB Controller ($24.69 each) [Amazon Link](https://www.amazon.com/gp/product/B08HYFNZL7)
-- Voltage Regulator ($8.89 for 10) [Amazon Link](https://www.amazon.com/gp/product/B07CP4P5XJ) - using one of these to step the RC car voltage down to 3v for the original toy ghost trap lights & sounds which will be switched by an RC switch
+- Voltage Regulator - 800ma ($8.89 for 10) [Amazon Link](https://www.amazon.com/gp/product/B07CP4P5XJ) - using one of these to step the RC car voltage down to 3v for the original toy ghost trap lights & sounds which will be switched by an RC switch
+- Voltage Regulator - 3a ($11.99 each) [Amazon Link](https://www.amazon.com/dp/B00C0KL1OM) - using one of these to step the RC car voltage down to 5v for the flashlight "headlights" for the RC car